Daily readings

 Thursday, July 23, 2026

 Saint Bridget of Sweden, Religious, Patron of Europe.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Bridget of Sweden, Religious, Patron of Europe